|Subsidized Housing Programs

 USDA Rural Development (RD) provides rental assistance for various subsidized apartment communities owned by the Housing Authority.
 Under these programs, participants pay approximately 30% of their income toward rent and utilities and the balance of the rent is paid by RD.
 Click on the names below for more information about each property and to obtain an application.

-Talent Patio Village and Sunnyslope Apartments are apartment communities for elderly (62+) and/or disabled residents located in Talent and Rogue River, respectively.
+Patio Village is an apartment community for elderly (62+) and/or disabled residents located in Talent and Rogue River, respectively.

-Anderson Vista and Lilac Meadow are apartment communities for farm worker families located in Talent and Medford.
+Lilac Meadow is an apartment community for farm worker families located in Medford.

 Rogue River Estates